 “It’s supposed to be hard.
 If it wasn’t hard, everyone would do it.
 The hard is what makes it great.”

 The hard is what makes this profession great.
-You see, all of the difficult work you do on a regular basis leads to a bigger, better, and brighter future for the children lucky enough to step foot into your room on the first day of school.
-While you may feel unappreciated at times, true worth and happiness comes from within and having a good outlook means everything in the world of education.
-Here are ten tips that will help keep you loving your job for years to come:
+You see, all of the difficult work we do on a regular basis leads to a bigger, better, and brighter future for the children lucky enough to step foot into our classrooms on the first day of school.
+While we may feel unappreciated at times, true worth and happiness comes from within and having a good outlook means everything in the world of education.
+Here are ten tips for maintaining a bright outlook:

 1) Savor Shining Moments: Every once in a while there is a moment in class that makes you laugh hysterically, cry (the good kind), or feel an overwhelming sense of gratitude for your job.
 Savor it!
 Share this moment with your colleagues, friends, family members, etc. You deserve it and people usually enjoy hearing a good teacher tale or two.

-2) Count-Ups: As well-deserved as holiday breaks are, try to avoid the countdowns (especially in front of the children).
-It inadvertently sends a negative message to your brain, and behavior issues often ensue when children can sense that their teacher is ready to ‘clock out’.
-Rather than doing countdowns, try doing count-ups to special events that celebrate learning (examples: plays/performances, spirit days, field trips, etc.)
+2) Count-Ups: As well-deserved as holiday breaks are, try to avoid the countdowns (especially in front of the students).
+It inadvertently sends a negative message to your brain, and behavior issues often ensue when students can sense that their teacher is ready to clock out.
+Rather than doing countdowns, try doing count ups to special events that celebrate learning such a plays/performances, spirit days, field trips, etc.

-4) Collection Box: Save the special letters, pictures, and thoughtful keepsakes you get from your children.
-Read them on a difficult day as a reminder of how much you love your job.
+4) Collection Box: Save the special letters, pictures, and thoughtful keepsakes you get from your students.
+Read them on a difficult day as a reminder of how much you actually love your job.

 6) Love your Room: Be sure to make your room kid-friendly and teacher-friendly.
-Take some extra time at the beginning of the year to make it an organized, well-functioning, comfortable, and beautiful place to spend your countless hours.
-Bring in a soft-lit lamp from home to grade papers near as opposed to the harsh fluorescent lights.
-Be greeted by the smell of a scented air freshener each time you enter your room.
+Take some extra time to make it an organized, well-functioning, comfortable, and beautiful place to spend your countless hours.
+Bring in a soft-lit lamp from home to use while grading papers as opposed to the harsh fluorescent school lights.
 These little touches can go a long way!

 7) The Mulligan Rule: Kids forget about their troubles in 2.5 seconds.
 We can learn a lot from them!
 Remember, tomorrow is always a new day.
 Teachers deserve do-overs!